umar221b/autograder_llm_test_generator/README.md

 5. LLM: Generate test cases based on the detailed problem description:
     1. Find edge cases
     2. Reflect on them
     3. Generate tests (edge + random)
+       - Tests compare the result of calling the student's function with the result of calling the instructor solution on the same input
-    4. Run them if possible
+    4. Run them if possible (not possible - student solution is missing in this workflow)
 6. Run tests and drop any test that crashes the instructor solution